 What Will You Do With The Waste Water?

-All bathrooms require a wastewater system, so this is something you will also need to consider when installing your new loft conversion ensuite.
-Your wastewater will go down large vertical pipes which lead to the drainage system underground.
-These pipes are known as soil stacks, and for any new bathrooms, you will have to have the wastewater reaching the soil stack.
-If you fit your new ensuite in a location that can make it hard to connect to the soil pipe, then you can have a flexible small-bore waste pipe and pump installed to redirect the wastewater.
+All bathrooms require a waste water system, so this is something you will also need to consider when installing your new loft conversion ensuite.
+Your waste water will go down large vertical pipes which lead to the drainage system underground.
+These pipes are known as soil stacks, and for any new bathrooms, you will have to have the waste water reaching the soil stack.
+If you fit your new ensuite in a location that can make it hard to connect to the soil pipe, then you can have a flexible small-bore waste pipe and pump installed to redirect the waste water.

-What Are The Bathroom In Loft Regulations?
+What Are The Bathroom Loft Regulations?

-Occasionally, we have clients contacting our team about our loft conversions in Buckingham and the surrounding areas for help updating their conversions.
+Occasionally, we have clients contacting our team for help updating their conversions.
 In some cases, older loft conversions are poorly built or do not abide by current building regulations, which is why some homeowners contact our team to help amend or replace their existing conversions.
 These regulations stipulate that there must be a certain amount of headroom in loft conversion bathrooms and that utility demands and appropriate water pressure are met.

 Our Top Loft Bathroom Ideas